 Ans: PCI stands for Peripheral Component Interconnected.
 PCIe stands for Peripheral Component Interconnected Express.

-Ans: Generally PCI slots are available on desktop PC but not in most of the laptops do not have reusable PCI slots because of their compact size and space.
+Ans: Generally PCI slots are available on desktop PC but not in most laptops do not have reusable PCI slots because of their compact size and space.
 On some laptops, we can use it if you have ExpressCard Slots and can get adaptors to use PCI or PCIe.

 Ans: There are manual ways by going into the device manager.
 Better try using CPU-Z software for getting a detailed view of all versions of installed hardware.